Senior Prizegiving

 Neil White (with his brother Ian) was a pupil at Hampton School and a keen Biologist, sportsman and member of the CCF.
 After his degree at Oxford, he went on to Birmingham University where he was nearing the completion of his doctorate at the Institute of Cancer Studies when he was tragically killed, knocked down by a drunken driver.
 The prize was endowed by his family in his honour and in gratitude for the part Hampton played in his life.

 The prize is named after Dr A.T.
-Healy, an Old Hamptonian who made a generous bequest to the school which facilitated the rebuilding of new science facilities, and after whom the Healy Chemistry Laboratory was named.
+Healy, an Old Hamptonian who made a generous bequest to the School which facilitated the rebuilding of new science facilities, and after whom the Healy Chemistry Laboratory was named.
 It goes to the best Chemistry pupil from the Lower Sixth Year.

 W.F.
 Darke attended Hampton Grammar School from 1923-1930.
 He was School Captain in 1929-30 and the winner of the Fitzwygram Prize in 1930.
 It is awarded to the best Economics pupil from the Lower Sixth.